8 of the Craziest Illegal Tax Deductions Ever Claimed

 Death and taxes might be the only two certainties in life, but if you were the IRS, you would probably argue in favor of adding a third certainty: some people will try to cheat on their taxes.
 For the truly bold, there’s seemingly no end to the type of expenses a person might try to write off.

 Rather than continue struggling with a floundering business, one man opted to take the easy way out and hire an arsonist to burn the building to the ground.
 In addition to planning on collecting a cool half a million in insurance money, the man also attempted to deduct the $10,000 fee paid to the arsonist.
-Not only is there the immediate issue of linking himself directly to a criminal act, there’s also the added headache of not have the arsonist’s 1099 on file …
+Not only is there the immediate issue of linking himself directly to a criminal act, there’s also the added headache of not having the arsonist’s 1099 on file.

 Northern New Jersey isn't exactly known for being pollution free.
-So, when a resident who was fed up with the poor air quality decided to do something about it by enclosing himself and his family in "a bubble of pure air," it wasn’t the craziest idea ever.
+So, when a resident who was fed up with the poor air quality decided to do something about it by enclosing himself and his family in "a bubble of pure air," it wasn’t the wackiest idea ever.
 However, attempting to deduct what was listed simply as a "pure bubble" on his tax returns might not have been the smartest thing to do.
 The resulting audit would have been worse if the situation wasn’t so ludicrous that it left the IRS agent laughing hard enough to waive all penalties and simply deny the deduction.

 Weddings are a 60-billion-dollar industry, and they didn’t get that way by being cheap.
 It stands to reason that if you’re going to foot the bill for your daughter’s big day, you’d want any type of break you could get.
 Unfortunately, inviting a few clients and attempting to write off the entire thing as a business entertainment expense doesn’t seem to fly with the IRS, probably because they knew the clients were really attending the wedding just to be polite.